-Weather-related actions usually take one of the three forms below:
+Weather-related actions usually take one of the following forms:

 Only employees designated as essential by their supervisor should report to work on campus.
-Essential employees who work when the campus is closed are eligible for equivalent time off as mutually agreed to by the employee and supervisor, or the employee can receive overtime pay.
+Essential employees who work when the campus is closed are eligible for equivalent time off as mutually agreed to by the employee and supervisor.

 No classes will be held, but all campus employees are expected to report to work as usual.
-Class cancellations can vary, e.g. cancellations might be only for day classes or evening classes or could include both day and evening classes.
-Evening or campus Continuing Education classes adhere to the same closure recommendations as all Resident Instruction classes.
+Class cancellations may vary, e.g. cancellations might be announced only for day classes or only for evening classes, or cancellations might include both day and evening classes.
+Resident instruction classes and Beaver campus Continuing Education classes adhere to the same closure recommendations.

 Delay of Class Start

 The start of classes will be delayed until an announced time.
-The day's regular schedule will be followed once classes start.
+The day's regular schedule will be followed once classes begin.
 All campus employees must report to work at the usual time.